(Don’t worry, we’ll get to the Gatling Guns eventually!)

 Then we followed the tracks into the forest.

-We worked our way through the underbrush amongst the tall trees, following the beasts old trail as it smashed through under growth and churned ground with its claws.
+We worked our way through the underbrush amongst the tall trees, following the beasts old trail as it smashed through saplings and churned ground and ferns with its claws.

 Fifty feet into the forest, the thick growth began to thin, making it easier to move without the threat of being knocked out of the saddle by a low-lying branch or flayed open by the large thorns that jutted out from thick vines drooping from the trees.